rkotze/rkotze.github.io/_posts/2016-04-03-redux-keeping-it-immutable.md

 They are pure functions which is a function that does not modify variables outside of its scope or depend on them.
 They are given the same parameters and the output should be the same every time.

 Importantly they do not mutate the parameters or make any API calls.
+This will prevent side effects from happening in your application.
 They get the previous _state_ and _action_ which is transformed to return a new state.

 Below are a few examples on preventing mutation: